-A payer of sick pay (including a third-party) must file Form CT-1 if the sick pay is subject to Tier I railroad retirement and Medicare taxes.
+A payer of sick pay (including a third party) must file Form CT-1 if the sick pay is subject to Tier I railroad retirement and Medicare taxes.
 Include sick pay payments on lines 7 through 10 of Form CT-1.
 Follow the reporting procedures for sick pay reporting in section 6 of Pub.
 15-A, Employer's Supplemental Tax Guide.

 Disregarded entities and qualified subchapter S subsidiaries.
-Form CT-1 taxes for employees of a qualified subchapter S subsidiary (QSub) or an entity disregarded as an entity separate from its owner under Regulations section 301.7701-2(c)(2) may be reported and paid either:
+Under Notice 99-6, Form CT-1 taxes for employees of a qualified subchapter S subsidiary (QSub) or an entity disregarded as an entity separate from its owner under Regulations section 301.7701-2(c)(2) may be reported and paid either:

-- By its owner (as if the employees of the disregarded entity are employed directly by the owner) using the owner's name and taxpayer identification number (TIN) or - By each entity recognized as a separate entity under state law using the entity's own name and TIN.
+• By its owner (as if the employees of the disregarded entity are employed directly by the owner) using the owner's name and taxpayer identification number (TIN), or

+• By each entity recognized as a separate entity under state law using the entity's own name and TIN.

-If the second method is chosen, the owner retains responsibility for the employment tax obligations of the disregarded entity.
-See Notice 99-6, 1999-1 C.B.
-321. You can find Notice 99-6 on page 12 of Internal Revenue Bulletin 1999-3 at www.irs.gov/pub/irs-irbs/irb99-03.pdf.
+If the second method is chosen, the owner retains responsibility for the employment tax obligations of the disregarded entity on wages paid prior to January 1, 2009.
+You can find Notice 99-6 on page 12 of Internal Revenue Bulletin 1999-3 at www.irs.gov/pub/irs-irbs/irb99-03.pdf.